Ultrasonic Humidifiers: Pros & Cons for Your Home

 Q4: Are ultrasonic humidifiers better than evaporative ones?

 A: It depends on your priorities.
-Ultrasonic models are quieter and more energy-efficient, but require more diligent cleaning and the use of distilled water to avoid white dust.
+Ultrasonic models are quieter and more energy-efficient, but they require more diligent cleaning and the use of distilled water to avoid white dust.
 Evaporative models are less maintenance-intensive regarding water type but can be noisier and require filter replacements.

 Q5: Can an ultrasonic humidifier make me sick?